 When it comes to the team dynamics, it’s also important to recognize the velocity of your team.
 This will affect the QA process you’re trying to build with them, but also, the number of releases you have.
 For example, if your team works fast, it makes complete sense to have everyday releases.
 If not, once a week might be just enough.

 Every bug you report, you need to document in the tracking tool you’re using on the project, for multiple reasons:

 Until the team resolves all bugs, I suggest keeping the stories open.
-If resolving all of them is not a possibility, make sure that at least all the major and critical ones are.
+If resolving all of them is not a possibility, make sure at least all the major and critical ones are resolved.
 To help developers know what’s a priority, use prioritization.
 Here’s how we do it at COBE.
 Educate developers about the importance of having regular builds and small chunks which you can test fast.